ilswh/doggycafe/README.md

 ### Colour Scheme

 I chose to keep it simple and stick with black and white.
+When it comes to the photos, I wanted colors that felt close to nature.
+For the background picture I wanted something earthy and grounded.
+As for the gallery I wanted to expand and add the blues together with greens for some crisp.
+But still in the same place which is the caring embrace of nature.
 Explain your colours and the colour scheme.

 - Black used for primary text.